MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/triggers.md

 See [Manual events](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#manual-events) in the docs.

-> You can manually trigger workflow runs.
+You can manually trigger workflow runs.
+If you configure your workflow to use a manual event, then you'll get a button on the workflow to run it directly, without a commit.

 ### Workflow dispatch